Skip to main content

 Providing high-quality, culturally competent care to all patients involves understanding the cultural contexts of each individual.
 In the case of LGBTQ+ patients, it is important to educate oneself on issues related to sexual orientation and gender identity in order to address and understand the spectrum of these patients’ health concerns.
 This may include addressing any health risks or disparities, with careful attention to any behavioral health needs and transgender care.

-When considering best practices for providing culturally competent care, healthcare professionals should carefully evaluate their practice environment; examine, advocate for, and modify practice policies when needed; take detailed and nonjudgmental histories; educate themselves and/or update their knowledge on the health issues of LGBTQ patients; and reflect on any personal attitudes or bias that may prevent them from providing the highest level of care to their patients.
+When considering best practices for providing culturally competent care, healthcare professionals should carefully evaluate their practice environment; examine, advocate for, and modify practice policies when needed; take detailed and nonjudgmental histories; educate themselves and/or update their knowledge on the health issues of patients; and reflect on any personal attitudes or bias that may prevent them from providing the highest level of care to their patients.
 By taking these positive steps, healthcare providers can ensure that all patients they care for achieve the best possible health outcomes.

 REFERENCES

 American Cancer Society (ACS).
-(2021).
-Cancer facts for lesbian and bisexual women. https://www.ca
+(2025).
+Cancer facts for lesbian and bisexual women. https://www.cancer.org/healthy/cancer-facts/cancer-facts-for-lesbian-and-bisexual-women.html

 California Department of Veterans Affairs (CalVet). (n.d.).
-Veteran cultural competency. https://www.calvet.ca.gov
+Veteran cultural competency. https://www.calvet.ca.gov/VetServices/Documents/Cultural%20Competency.pdf

 Coleman E, Radix AE, Bouman WP, Brown GR, de Vries ALC, Deutsch MB, Ettner R, et al. (2022).
 Standards of care for the health of transgender and gender diverse people, version 8.
-International Journal of Transgender Health, 23(supp 1), S1–S259. doi:10.1080/26895269.2022.2100644
+International Journal of Transgender Health, 23(supp 1), S1–259. https://doi.org/10.1080/26895269.2022.2100644

 Delphin-Rittmon ME.
 (2022).
 LGBTQI+ youth—Like all Americans, they deserve evidence-based care.
-Substance Abuse and Mental Health Services Administration (SAMHSA). https://www.samhsa.gov
+Substance Abuse and Mental Health Services Administration (SAMHSA). https://www.samhsa.gov/blog/lgbtqi-youth-all-americans-deserve-evidence-based-care

 Domogauer J, Cantor T, Quinn G, & Stasenko M. (2022).
 Disparities in cancer screenings for sexual and gender minorities.
 Current Problems in Cancer, 46(5), 1–11. https://doi.org/10.1016/j.currproblcancer.2022.100858

 Garrett MB.
 (2022).
 Optimizing case management services for LGBTQ individuals.
-CMSAtoday. https://cmsatoday.com
+CMSAtoday. https://cmsatoday.com/2022/10/31/optimizing-case-management-services-for-lgbtq-individuals/

 GLMA. (n.d.).
-Guidelines for care of lesbian, gay, bisexual, and transgender patients. http://glma.org
+Guidelines for care of lesbian, gay, bisexual, and transgender patients. https://phimc.org/wp-content/uploads/2018/08/Guidelines-for-Care-of-Lesbian-Gay-Bisexual-and-Transgender-Patients.pdf

 Goldsmith L & Bell ML.
 (2022).
 Queering environmental justice: Unequal environmental health burden on the LGBTQ+ community.
 American Journal of Public Health, 112(1), 79–87.